Licence-to-Fab/licence-to-fab.github.io/pages/partners.md

 - Monthly or bi-monthly meetings with the core L2F engineering team to discuss project progress and direction.
 - Detailed initial copies of test data, results, or engineering reports.
 - Name and logo on website, vehicle, team apparel, and support vehicles.
+- Team representation @ partner events.
 - Social media post/blog post/or similar.

 *To qualify as a primary partner, your organization must provide direct engineering support for the integration of your products onto our platform*

 __Racing Partners__ recieve the following benefits from support:
 - Name and logo on website, vehicle, team apparel, and support vehicles.
-- Bi-annual newsletter or updates about team activities, updates on team activities.
+- Bi-annual newsletter, or updates on team activities.
 - Social media post/blog post/or similar.

 __Supporting Partners__ recieve the following benefits from support:
 - Name and logo on website, team apparel, and support vehicles.
+- Social media post/blog post/or similar.

 __Donations__ recieve a tax-deductible reciept along with a thank-you letter, and their name on the donors section of this page of our website.